Ranking the Seahawks’ position needs as the NFL draft approaches

 - Couple charged with assault in shooting, melee during UW speech by Milo Yiannopoulos WATCH

-2, Offensive line: While the Seahawks signed two free agent veterans they expect to start immediately — left tackle Luke Joeckel and right guard Oday Aboushi — and continue to sound optimistic about the potential of the young group that remains on hand, Seattle seems certain to add to its line at some point in the draft.
+2. Offensive line: While the Seahawks signed two free-agent veterans they expect to start immediately — left tackle Luke Joeckel and right guard Oday Aboushi — and continue to sound optimistic about the potential of the young group that remains on hand, Seattle seems certain to add to its line at some point in the draft.
 Given that this is not regarded as a good class of OLs, though, Seattle might not reach as high for one as would be assumed given the need to upgrade the line.
 But if one of the top three tackles — Alabama’s Cam Robinson, Wisconsin’s Ryan Ramczyk or Utah’s Garett Bolles — is there at 26, Seattle may find that hard to turn down.

-3, Defensive line: With three starters 30 or older — ends Cliff Avril and Michael Bennett and tackle Athyba Rubin — Seattle seems certain to add some fresh legs up front.
-One of both an end and a tackle makes sense, particularly if Seattle moves down to add picks.
+3. Defensive line: With three starters 30 or older — ends Cliff Avril and Michael Bennett and tackle Ahtyba Rubin — Seattle seems certain to add some fresh legs up front.
+An end and a tackle makes sense, particularly if Seattle moves down to add picks.

-5, Wide receiver: Seattle has so far done little to add to the receiving corps in the off-season.
+5. Wide receiver: Seattle has done little to add to the receiving corps in the offseason.
 This is regarded as a good year for receivers, so expect Seattle to land one at some point in the draft and could be tempted by local standouts John Ross of UW and Cooper Kupp of Eastern.

-6, Linebacker: Seattle’s needs here aren’t as great as before the Seahawks signed three veterans during free agency to beef up the overall depth and compete for the vacant strongside spot.
-Still, all signed to one-year deals leaving the long-term overall picture at linebacker a little uncertain.
+6. Linebacker: Seattle’s needs here aren’t as great as before the Seahawks signed three veterans during free agency to beef up the depth and compete for the vacant strongside spot.
+All signed a one-year deals, leaving the long-term overall picture at linebacker uncertain.
 If the Seahawks find a real game-changer, taking a linebacker by the end of the second day doesn’t seem out of the question.

-7, Running back: One could argue the fact that Seattle signed Eddie Lacy and is confident that Thomas Rawls and C.J.
-Prosise will be healthy for training camp makes running back a slight priority in this draft.
+7. Running back: One could argue that Seattle signed Eddie Lacy and is confident that Thomas Rawls and C.J.
+Prosise will be healthy for training camp to make running back a slight priority in this draft.
 Conversely, Lacy is on a one-year deal and Rawls entering the final season of his contract, and there are obvious questions of health and/or conditioning hovering over all three.
-Needs appear greater elsewhere to warrant too high of a pick at running back.
+Needs appear greater elsewhere to warrant a high pick at running back.
 But then, no one figured they’d use their first pick in 2013 on Christine Michael.

-8, Quarterback: With Russell Wilson in his prime, QB remains an overall low priority from a draft standpoint.
-But it also seems the biggest priority it has been since Wilson’s emergence as a rookie after Wilson’s dance with injury danger last season and that Trevone Boykin remains a question mark (let alone his recent legal issues).
-The Seahawks will undoubtedly have a new QB on the roster by the end of the weekend.
+8. Quarterback: With Russell Wilson in his prime, QB remains a low priority from a draft standpoint.
+But after Wilson’s dance with injury danger last season and that Trevone Boykin remains a question mark (let alone his recent legal issues), the Seahawks will undoubtedly have a new QB on the roster by the end of the weekend.
 The question is whether they wait again until after the draft or take the plunge to make what would be just their second draft pick of a QB since Pete Carroll and John Schneider arrived in 2010.

-9, Kicker/punter: Seattle hasn’t drafted a kicker or punter since 2008 (when the Seahawks actually took one of each — kicker Brandon Coutu and punter Ryan Plackemeir) and wouldn’t appear to have any need to do so this time around.
+9. Kicker/punter: Seattle hasn’t drafted a kicker or punter since 2008 and wouldn’t appear to have any need to do so this time around.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.